Green Tea: What Are Its Advantages And Disadvantages?

 ADVICE

-Dosage depends on the requirement or condition for which you are taking it.
+The dosage depends on the requirement or condition for which you are taking it.
 3-4 cups a day are recommended to reap the health benefits.
 More than 6-7 cups of green tea a day – is possibly unsafe.

 How many cups do you drink?